DrinkinTea22/TeaHud/README.md

 Select your current screen resolution in **"TeaHud/Customization/"** otherwise **SpectatorTournament** will not work properly.

 # Customizations:
-1. Background + Crosshairs + Remove InspectPanels + Last Damage Done + SpectatorTournament hud
+1. Background  + Remove InspectPanels + Last Damage Done + SpectatorTournament hud
 2. Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud.

 |**Gamemodes**|**Support**|